DrewTbay/InterviewProblem/README.md

 - All processing must be done in Python (eg. no complex queries or sub-queries)

-- Submit a compressed file(tar/zip) with the files required to run your script.
+- Submit a compressed file(tar/zip) with the files required to run your script

+Assumptions I Made:

+- Did not worry about SQL Injection due to the fact it is inhouse and I am using TRUNCATE in queries anyway.